prody/ProDy/doc/tutorials/enm_analysis/intro.rst

 Introduction
 ===============================================================================

-This tutorial shows using elastic network models, in particular :ref:`gnm` and :ref:`anm`, for studying protein dynamics.
+This tutorial describes how to use elastic network models, in particular :ref:`gnm` and :ref:`anm`, for studying protein dynamics.

 Required Programs